yxttuh/ChatQueue/README.md

 ﻿# **Chat Queue**
-### An electron app to monitor and open incoming links from your Twitch chat.
+### An Electron app to monitor and open incoming links from your Twitch chat.

 ## **Features**
 - Use any Twitch chat regardless of viewer count